PeterTheobald/GSheet-MultiSelect/README.md

 can be changed by adding ",Sep=" to the MultiSelect cell, eg: "MultiSelect:ShowInCell,Sep= | " The special values '' (blank) 'none' and 'all' will replace all previously selected values.

-Installation: Google Sheet, click on Extensions > Apps Script, paste the script
+Installation: Google Sheet, click on Extensions > Apps Script, paste the script, click small disk save icon